arialdomartini/arialdomartini.github.io/_posts/2018-05-10-look-ma-no-variables.md

 Func<Func<int, int, int>, int>
 {% endhighlight %}

-that is:
+that we can explain as:

 {% highlight csharp %}
 Func<                    // I am a function
-   Func<int, int, int>,  // Provide me the lambdas first or second int                   // and I will invoke it and return its result
+   Func<int, int, int>,  // Provide me a lambda like the function first int                   // and I will invoke it and return its result
 >
 {% endhighlight %}